Vibe Coding Crisis: Why AI Code Breaks

 | Code duplication | Reused functions | Same logic in 8 files |

-Start with the test coverage number.
-A healthy production app sits at 70% or above.
-If yours is in single digits, whoever wrote the code never verified it actually works.
-We put together a full guide on how TDD prevents exactly this problem .
+Test coverage is the fastest signal.
+If yours is in single digits, whoever wrote the code never verified it actually works - here’s how TDD prevents exactly this problem .

-Try breaking a form in your app.
-Enter garbage into fields.
-Leave required inputs blank.
-Paste 10,000 characters into a text box.
+A quick way to test resilience: have a QA tester break a form in your app, pasting 10,000 characters where a name should go, leaving required fields blank, dropping emoji in a phone-number field.
 If the app crashes or shows a white screen, the developer only built for the happy path.

-Ask your team one question: “If the app goes down at 3am, how do we find out?”
+One question worth asking your team: “If the app goes down at 3am, how do we find out?”
 If the answer is “a user emails us,” nobody set up monitoring.
 AI-generated code doesn’t add alerting because the developer never prompted it to.

-Nobody ships code without a second person reading it.
+Healthy engineering teams don’t ship code without a second person reading it.
 A reviewer asks “what happens when this input is null?” and “where’s the test for this?”
-When two developers work together on the same problem , they catch errors the moment those errors are introduced, not days later.
+Two developers working together on the same problem catch errors the moment they’re introduced, not days later when the context is gone.

 Your team sends you a weekly report that shows what shipped and whether the test coverage number went up or down.
-If features are going up and coverage is going down, someone is cutting corners.
+Watch the ratio - if features climb while coverage drops, someone is cutting corners.

-And you ship small features often.
-Not a 3-week sprint that ends in a big reveal.
-That big reveal is where vibe-coded apps look impressive, because nobody has tested them with real users yet.
-Technical debt compounds fast when teams ship large batches without getting feedback.
+And you ship small features often, not a 3-week sprint that ends in a big reveal.
+That big reveal is where vibe-coded apps look impressive, because nobody has tested them with real users yet - and where technical debt compounds fastest .

 Vibe coding has a place #

-If you need a clickable demo for an investor meeting next Tuesday, generate the whole thing with Cursor.
-Show it off.
-Get the check.
+If you need a clickable demo for an investor meeting next Tuesday, generate the whole thing with Cursor, show it off, and get the check.

-If you suspect your codebase is vibe-coded, we do a free code audit.
-One senior developer looks at your codebase and writes you a report covering test coverage, security risks, and architecture quality.
+If you suspect your codebase is vibe-coded, start with the red flags checklist for dev shops - it gives you the questions to ask your team this week.
+Or skip the audit-yourself step: we read your codebase and send back a report covering test coverage, security risks, and architecture quality.
 Get an honest assessment .

 Further reading #